-The seat was won in 2010 by ANU economics professor Andrew Leigh, running for the Labor Party.
-Leigh was re-elected in 2013 and 2016.
+The seat was won in 2010 by ANU economics professor Andrew Leigh, running for thext Labor Party.
+Leigh has been re-elected three times.
 The seat was renamed ‘Fenner’ in 2016.

 Polling places in Fenner have been divided into three areas: Belconnen North, Belconnen South and Gungahlin.

 The Labor two-party-preferred vote ranged from 59.5% in Gungahlin to 68.7% in Belconnen South.

 The Greens vote ranged from 14.4% in Gungahlin to 18.6% in Belconnen South.

 |Voter group||GRN prim %||ALP 2PP %||Total votes||% of votes|